-Valid Values: none, recall, release, any valid overflow destination, in a comma-separated list when extn-no-answer-timeout expires.
+Valid Values: none, recall, release, any valid overflow destination, in a comma-separated list none T-Server does not attempt to overflow a call on an extension when extn-no-answer-timeout expires.
 T-Server treats this value as the end of a list.
-Subsequent values are not executed.

-T-Server does not attempt to overflow a call on an extension none extn-no-answer-timeout expires.

-T-Server releases the call. release

-T-Server returns the call to the specified destination Any valid overflow when extn-no-answer-timeout expires.
+Subsequent values are not executed. recall T-Server returns the call to the last distribution device (the device reported in the ThisQueue attribute of the call) when extn-no-answer-timeout expires. release T-Server releases the call.
+Any valid overflow destination T-Server returns the call to the specified destination when extn-no-answer-timeout expires.
+Changes Take e Effect: Immediately